SwagLyrics/autosynch/README.md

 # autosynch repository

 ## installation
+To install, do the following:
+- `git clone` this branch (use `-b phase1 --single-branch` to clone just this branch)
+- `cd autosynch`
-To install, run `git clone` and then `pip install -r requirements.txt`.
+- `pip install -r requirements.txt`

 ## usage
 To use, you must put a trained model into the `src/mad_twinnet/outputs/states`